-- 1. reactor coolant dissolved gases.
+- 1. Reactor coolant dissolved gases

-- 2. reactor coolant hydrogen.
+- 2. Reactor coolant hydrogen

-- 3. reactor coolant oxygen.
+- 3. Reactor coolant oxygen

-- 4. reactor coolant pH.
+- 4. Reactor coolant pH5.
+Reactor coolant chlorides

-- 5. reactor coolant chlorides.
+- 6. Reactor coolant boron

-- reactor coolant boron.
+- 7. Reactor coolant conductivity

-- 7. reactor coolant conductivity.8. reactor coolant radionuclides.
+- 8. Reactor coolant radionuclides

-- 9. containment atmosphere hydrogen concentration.
+- 9. Containment atmosphere hydrogen concentration

-- 10. containment oxygen.
+- 10. Containment oxygen

-- 11. containment atmosphere radionuclides.
+- 11. Containment atmosphere radionuclides

-- 12. containment sump pH.
+- 12. Containment sump pH

-- 13. containment sump chlorides.
+- 13. Containment sump chlorides

-- 14. containment sump boron.
+- 14. Containment sump boron

-- 15. containment sump radionuclides.
+- 15. Containment sump radionuclides

 The staff agrees that sampling of radionuclides is not required to support emergency response decision making during the initial phases of an accident because the information provided by PASS is either unnecessary or is effectively provided by other indications of process parameters or measurement of radiation levels.

 Therefore, it is not necessary to have dedicated equipment to obtain this sample in a prompt manner.

 The staff does, however, believe that there could be significant benefits to having information about the radionuclides existing post-accident in order to address public concerns and plan for long-term recovery operations.
 As stated in the safety evaluations for the topical reports, the staff has found that licensees could satisfy this function by developing contingency plans to describe existing sampling capabilities and what actions (e.g., assembling temporary shielding) may be necessary to obtain and analyze highly radioactive samples from the reactor coolant system (RCS), containment sump, and containment atmosphere.
 (See item 4.1 under Licensee Verifications and Commitments.)
+These contingency plans must be available to be used by a licensee during an accident; however, these contingency plans do not have to be carried out in emergency plan drills or exercises.
 The contingency plans for obtaining samples from the RCS, containment sump, and containment atmosphere may also enable a licensee to derive information on parameters such as hydrogen concentrations in containment and boron concentration and pH of water in the containment sump.
 The staff considers the sampling of the containment sump to be potentially useful in confirming calculations of pH and boron concentrations and confirming that potentially unaccounted for acid sources have been sufficiently neutralized.
 The use of the contingency plans for obtaining samples would depend on the plant conditions and the need for information by the decisionmakers responsible for responding to the accident.